SS Imperator: Construction and early career

-Imperator left on his maiden voyage on Wednesday, 11 June 1913, with Commodore Hans Ruser in command and Hamburg-Amerika appointing four other captains for the journey to make sure that everything went smoothly.
-On the way, he stopped at Southampton and Cherbourg before proceeding across the Atlantic to New York, arriving on 19 June 1913.
+Imperator left on her maiden voyage on Wednesday, 11 June 1913, with Commodore Hans Ruser in command and Hamburg-Amerika appointing four other subordinate captains for the journey to make sure that everything went smoothly.
+On the way, she stopped at Southampton and Cherbourg before proceeding across the Atlantic to New York, arriving on 19 June 1913.
 On board were 4,986 people, consisting of 859 first-class passengers, 647 second-class passengers, 648 third-class passengers, 1,495 in steerage, and 1,332 crew.
 The ship returned to Europe from Hoboken, New Jersey, on 25 June 1913.

-On his first arrival, the harbor pilot assigned to bring him into the Ambrose channel, Captain George Seeth, noted that the ship listed from side to side when the helm changed the ship's direction.
-He was soon nicknamed "Limperator".
+On his first arrival, the harbor pilot assigned to bring her into the Ambrose channel, Captain George Seeth, noted that the ship listed from side to side when the helm changed the ship's direction.
+She was soon nicknamed "Limperator".

-In October 1913, Imperator returned to the Vulkan shipyard to facilitate drastic work to improve handling and stability, as it had been discovered that his center of gravity was too high (see metacentric height).
+In October 1913, Imperator returned to the Vulcan shipyard to facilitate drastic work to improve handling and stability, as it had been discovered that her center of gravity was too high (see metacentric height).
 To correct the problem, the marble bathroom suites in first class were removed and heavy furniture was replaced with lightweight wicker cane.
 The ship's funnels were reduced in height by 3 m.
 Finally, 2,000 tons of cement was poured into the ship's double bottom as ballast.
 This work cost £200,000, which had to be borne by the shipyard as part of their five-year warranty to the shipowners.
 At the same time, an advanced fire sprinkler system was fitted throughout the ship, as several fires had occurred on board since the vessel had entered service.

 During the 1914 refit of Imperator, Commodore Ruser handed over command of the ship to Captain Theo Kier and left to take command of the new larger flagship Vaterland, which was nearing completion.
 Imperator returned to service on 11 March, arriving in New York five days later on the 19th.

-The SS Imperator was often referred to in masculine form because Kaiser Wilhelm thought that Imperator was a male name.
+Whereas German ships are usually referred to with the feminine article (die), Imperator was instead referred to with the masculine article (der), on the explicit personal wishes of Emperor Wilhelm II.